How to make social media work for SMEs

-- Be small, be an expert – recognise that it’ll be hard to achieve the meteoric follower growth rates of bigger brands; don’t worry about competing on their level.
+Recognise that it’ll be hard to achieve the meteoric follower growth rates of bigger brands; don’t worry about competing on their level.
 People follow things they recognise but won’t necessarily value or engage properly with them.
 For the SME, 1000 people that consciously follow you because your content is valuable is worth more than a million that can’t remember why they clicked ‘like’.

 Experts recognise that the purpose of SM marketing isn’t necessarily to boost sales.
 Its purpose is engagement, and at that it excels, but the relationship between engagement and sales is nuanced (making ROI difficult to measure!)
 The value of SM engagement is that it opens a forum between you and your customers, allowing you to see what they like, what they don’t, to test ideas and gather feedback – all absolutely invaluable for a small operation jostling for position amongst the bigger players!